More vehicles of Russian peacekeepers drive freely along Azerbaijan's Lachin-Khankendi road (PHOTO)

 SHUSHA, Azerbaijan, January 12.
-Russian peacekeepers' truck and passenger car have driven along the Lachin-Khankendi road passing near Shusha without any issues, Trend reports from the scene.
+Russian peacekeepers' trucks and passenger car have driven along the Lachin-Khankendi road passing near Shusha without any issues, Trend reports from the scene.

 The vehicles were moving from Lachin to Khankendi city.